cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 * The year with the highest overall average WIC participation among pregnant women is 2013 (10/01/12 - 09/01/13).
 * The year with the lowest overall average WIC participation among pregnant women is 2016 (10/01/15 - 09/01/16)

-* Which population group (e.g. postpartum women, pregnant women, etc.) participated more actively in WIC services between 2013 and 2016?
-Was any group exceptionally active?
 ## Analysis 2 ...
-Question: Among pregnant women, which three state agencies or Indian tribal groups participated the most?
+Question: Among postpartum women, which three state agencies or Indian tribal groups participated the most?
 ## Analysis 3 ...
-Question:Among postpartum women, which three state agencies or Indian tribal groups participated the most?
+Question:Among pregnant women, which three state agencies or Indian tribal groups participated the most?
 ## Analysis 4 ...
 Question: What is the percent change across the years (2013-2016) in WIC participation across all groups and all state agencies or Indian Tribal Organizations?
 ## Analysis 5 ...
 Question: What percentage of total WIC participants are postpartum women and pregnant women?